Having trouble playing the video above? Visit YouTube

 Excavation of the pedestrian tunnel was completed in October 2013, followed by installation of waterproofing and reinforcing steel and concrete.

-Beginnings of tunnel construction with escalator
+Beginnings of tunnel construction with escalator Tunnel with workers on ceiling

-Billy Bishop Airport launched WebTrak, an important advancement in the airport’s noise management strategy.
+Billy Bishop Toronto City Airport launched WebTrak, an important advancement in the airport’s noise management strategy.
 WebTrak is an online service that allows individuals to locate and track aircraft on their computer and receive information such as the aircraft type, its destination and point of departure.

 Photo taken from the ground of a plane in air with city in background

-In 2015, the pedestrian tunnel to Billy Bishop Airport was officially opened, 10-storeys below the Western Gap at the base of Bathurst Street.
+In 2015, the pedestrian tunnel to Billy Bishop Toronto City Airport was officially opened, 10-storeys below the Western Gap at the base of Bathurst Street.
 This tunnel allows passengers to walk to and from the airport in 6 minutes and dramatically improved passenger flow.
 More than 90% of travellers opt to take the pedestrian tunnel.

 Tunnel with movators with passengers on them